Program Overview

 What is unique about the Tanzania Service & Safari trip?

 The community service component of this trip is nothing short of captivating.
-The days are incredibly rewarding; making friends with the girls you will work and helping them build self-confidence and leadership skills while learning firsthand about each other’s cultures.
+The days are incredibly rewarding; making friends with the locals and building leadership skills while learning firsthand about each other’s cultures.
 The Tanzania Service & Safari program is also one of our more adventurous programs that captures the best of this diverse and fascinating country.

 What is included?